Quantum simulation of molecules in solution: Results

-Nonetheless, as shown in Fig. \ref{solvation_energy}b, even without any error mitigation procedure, we were able to give a reasonable estimate of the solvation free energy ($\Delta \mathcal{G}_{sol}[\bar{\theta}] = -0.131 \pm 0.011$\,Ha vs. $\Delta \mathcal{G}_{sol} = -0.149$\,Ha) reported with the solid blue line as a function of the optimization steps.
-This value has been obtained performing two independent runs of a VQE \textit{in vacuo} and in solution and subtracting the corresponding free energy in solution and energy in gas phase.
-Further, to mitigate the effect of stochastic fluctuations, the value reported results from an average over the last 50 points of the iteration plot (see inset of Fig. \ref{solvation_energy}) and the error is estimated assuming Gaussian statistics on the finite sampling for each value of the solvation free energy (N=8192).
+Indeed, as shown in Fig. \ref{solvation_energy}b, even without any error mitigation procedure, we were able to give a reasonable estimate of the solvation free energy ($\Delta \mathcal{G}_{sol}[\bar{\theta}] = -3.564 \pm 0.163$\,\,eV vs. $\Delta \mathcal{G}_{sol} = -4.054$\,\,eV) reported with the solid blue line as a function of the optimization steps.
+This value has been obtained performing two independent runs of the VQE algorithm \textit{in vacuo} and in solution and taking the energy difference.
+Further, to mitigate the effect of stochastic fluctuations, the value reported results from an average over the last 50 points of the iteration plot (see inset of Fig. \ref{solvation_energy}) and the error is estimated as $\pm \sigma$ (standard deviation of the last 50 points).

-We have also analyzed the behavior of the polarization energy, defined as $U_{pol} = \frac{1}{2} \langle V_{\sigma} \rangle$.
-In general it is different from $\Delta \mathcal{G}_{sol}$, since it lacks the contribution of the wavefunction change from gas-phase to solution.
-However for the present system these two quantities are very similar for the classical benchmark calculations (in fact, the difference is not visible in in Fig. \ref{solvation_energy}b where both reference values are reported).
+We have also analyzed the behavior of the polarization energy.
+As we have seen in the previous section, in general it is different from $\Delta \mathcal{G}_{sol}$ since it lacks the contribution of the wavefunction change from gas-phase to solution.
+However for the present system these two quantities are very similar w.r.t. the classical benchmark calculations.
+This is also evident in Fig. \ref{solvation_energy}b where both reference lines are completely overlapped.

-Thus, at this stage, we also investigate the impact of quantum noise on the polarization energy to understand if estimating the solvation free energy approximating it with the polarization energy gives better results on a NISQ device.
-To obtain this quantity we computed $U_{pol} = \frac{1}{2} \langle V_{\sigma} (\bar{\theta}_{vac}) \rangle_{\bar{\theta}_{vac}}$ that is the solute-solvent contribution to the free energy obtained with a set of variational parameters optimized \textit{in vacuo}.
-In this case we obtained a value of $U_{pol} = -0.149 \pm 0.011$ Ha that matches the quantity obtained with a noise free calculation.
+We have also investigated the impact of quantum noise on the computed polarization energy.
+The goal of this analysis is to understand if estimating the solvation free energy approximating it with $U_{pol}$ gives better results on a NISQ device.
+In this case we obtained a value of $U_{pol} = -4.054 \pm 0.217$ eV that matches the quantity obtained with a noise free calculation.
+Error bars are obtained according to the procedure explained in the SI and computational details' section.